-- 15. Click Next. - 16.
-In the Summary window, check the list of products that will be installed, and click Install. - 17.
+15. Click Next.

+- 16. In the Summary window, check the list of products that has to be installed, and click Install. - 17.
 When the installation completes, click Exit and then click Yes to exit from Oracle Universal Installer. - 18.
-Optionally, delete the OraInstalldate\time directory if you want to remove the temporary files that were created during the installation process.
-The OraInstalldate\time directory holds about 45 MB of files.
+Optionally, delete the OraInstalldate_time directory to remove the temporary files that were created during the installation process.
+The OraInstall date time directory holds about 45 MB of files.
 This directory is created in the location set by the TEMP environment variable setting.

-Restarting your computer also removes the OraInstalldate\time directory.
+Restarting your computer also removes the OraInstalldate_time directory.

-- Chapter 4, "Oracle Database Companion CD Postinstallation Tasks" for information on tasks that you must complete after you have installed the Oracle HTML DB and Oracle HTTP Server - "Installing and Configuring Oracle HTML DB on a Remote Oracle Database" on page 4-12 if you want to install additional Oracle HTML DB instances in a remote Oracle database
+- Chapter 4, "Oracle Database Companion CD Postinstallation Tasks" for information on tasks that you must complete after you have installed the Oracle HTML DB and Oracle HTTP Server - "Installing and Configuring Oracle HTML DB on a Remote Oracle Database" on page 4-12 to install additional Oracle HTML DB instances in a remote Oracle database

-Installing Oracle Database 10g Products
+3.4 Installing Oracle Database 10g Products